After a long, strange trip, festivals are back—and New Jersey is ready to rock!

 What’s Pouring: Tastings and sales of award-winning New Jersey wines from spots including Wagonhouse Winery, Terra Nonno Winery and Villari Vineyards.

-Pro Tip: Be on the lookout for ticket sales in August. —FS
+Pro Tip: Be on the lookout for ticket sales starting in August. —FS

 When & Where: September 17; Arnold and Bay avenues, Point Pleasant

 The Scoop: More than 250 vendors and restaurants are set to serve up seafood, including crab cakes, lobster, paella and soups.
-Vendors are also set to sell handmade wares, and several bands are performing.
+Vendors will also sell handmade wares, and several bands are performing.

 What’s Cooking: Grab chow from Point Lobster Co.
 Lines are always long for the lobster rolls, but it’s worth it.
 Spike’s Fish Market impresses with its clam chowder, and Shore Fresh Seafood Market is a must for clam strips.